WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 rm 6
 ```

 __This command creates the EFI system partition for Windows.
 It is possible parted shows a warning message at this step saying the partition is not properly aligned for best performance.
-It is safe to ignore such warning__
+It is safe to ignore such warning.
+(Note: to ignore in parted, just type 'i' (without the quotes))__

 ```
 mkpart esp fat32 51.9MB 564MB